bcoin-org/libtorsion/README.md

 - Constant time, stack-based, and so on.
 - Expose a simple opaque API which accepts all arguments in wire format (this eases implementation for language bindings, wasm, and other ffis).
-- Dependency-less (aside from a vendored fork of mini-gmp).
+- Dependency-less (aside from an optimized fork of mini-gmp).

 ## Current Features